Wolverine971/9takes/src/blog/enneagram/enneagram-types-in-relationships.md

 Enneagram Type 2, also known as "The Helper," is warm, caring, and attentive to the needs of others.
 They are motivated by the desire to be loved and appreciated and often seek validation through their relationships.
 In a romantic relationship, they are incredibly loving and affectionate partners who go above and beyond to make their significant other feel loved and appreciated.

 However, their desire to please others can sometimes lead to neglecting their needs and wants.
-They may struggle with setting healthy boundaries or expressing their true feelings out of fear of upsetting their partner.
+They **may struggle with setting healthy boundaries or expressing their true feelings out of fear of upsetting their partner**.
 This can build up resentment over time, causing conflicts and tension in the relationship.

 Type 2s may also struggle with jealousy and possessiveness, particularly if they feel their partner is not reciprocating their love and affection.
 They may become overly involved in their partner's life, making decisions for them or trying to solve their problems without being asked.
 This can make their partner feel smothered or controlled, causing strain in the relationship.